Find Reliable Furnace Repair Technicians Near Me

 Control Board

-This component is the 'brain' of the system, controlling all the furnace's functions and components..
+The furnace's control board is the 'brain' of the system, telling it when to turn on and off.
 Problems with the control board can cause various issues, from inconsistent operation to complete system failure.

 HVAC Technician